University of Illinois

-Also, if you do not have graded and transcripted prerequisite CS coursework in the areas of data structures, algorithms, and object-oriented programming, check out our new Accelerated Computer Science Fundamentals Specialization that is designed to help you prepare for the Data Structures Proficiency Exam, which can strengthen your application for admission.
+Also, if you do not have graded and transcripted prerequisite CS coursework in the areas of data structures, algorithms, and object-oriented programming, but have at least a 3.2 GPA and 4-5 years of relevant CS experience, check out our Accelerated Computer Science Fundamentals Specialization.
+This series of courses is designed to help you prepare for the Data Structures Proficiency Exam, which can strengthen your application for admission.
+Admission preference is still given to those who have prerequisite coursework on their transcript.

 In this degree program, you can pursue a Master of Computer Science or specialize in data science through the Master of Computer Science in Data Science track.
 Interested in how assignments are designed for the online MCS?
 Find out how.